-The principal mission of the Individualizing Student Instruction (ISI) lab at University of California – Irvine is to apply rigorous research, including randomized controlled trials, design-based implementation research, and development research, to designing, developing and evaluating literacy interventions that are individualized (or personalized) based on students’ learning needs using both classroom instruction and technology.
-We also investigate the complex dynamics of the classroom learning environment using video-taped classroom observations and have ten coding stations that use Observer Pro technology.
-This research focuses on supporting teachers and educational leaders in helping each student learn to read and write well, especially the most vulnerable children within the educational system, which includes those in living in poverty, with learning disabilities, who are learning English, and those who struggle with speech and hearing difficulties.
+The principal mission of the Individualizing Student Instruction (ISI) lab at the University of California – Irvine is to apply rigorous research, including randomized controlled trials, design-based implementation, and developmental theories, towards designing, developing, and evaluating literacy interventions that are individualized (or personalized) based on students’ learning needs using both classroom instruction and technology.
+We also investigate the complex dynamics of the classroom learning environment using video-taped classroom observations and coding stations that use Noldus Observer Pro technology.
+This research focuses on supporting teachers and educational leaders by helping each student learn to read and write well, especially the most vulnerable children within the educational system, which includes those in living in poverty, with learning disabilities, students who are learning English, and those who struggle with speech and hearing difficulties.

 We are currently enacting our mission by: